Project Manager: Salary, Job Description, How To Become One, and Where to Apply

 * there are many routes to becoming a Project Manager, an engineering degree is not a prerequisite.
 See below.

-The most traditional one is to leave university, work as an engineer for 6 years before moving into a management position becoming certificated as a project controls management professional in parallel.
+The most traditional one is to leave university and work as an engineer for 6 years before moving into a management position and becoming certified as a project controls management professional in parallel.

 Steps to become one